-The following describes my thoughts/opinions regarding Review Standards Checklists as a useful tool for Speed to Market: (Select all that apply)
+The following describes my thoughts/opinions regarding the Product Requirements Locator (PRL) as a useful tool for Speed to Market: (Select all that apply)

 N/A I do not work with Property & Casualty business.

 The PRL is useful for product development research.